johnproodian/note-taker/README.md

 # Note Taker

-An application in which a user can write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+This application allows a user to write and save notes.

 My role in this project was to create an Express.js back end for the app that saves and retreives note data from a JSON file.